-The device display is able to detect touches using a finger or gloved finger.
+The device display is able to detect touches using a finger, a conductive-tip stylus, or gloved finger.

 NOTE: A glove can be made of medical latex, leather, cotton, or wool.
-The device supports light to medium weight gloves, and may not detect touches from heavy outdoor gloves.
+For optimal performance use a Zebra certified stylus.

 - 1. Go to Settings.

 - 2. Touch Display > Advanced.

-- 3. Touch Touch Panel Mode.
+- 3. Touch TouchPanelUI.

-- 4. Select one of the following:
+- 4. Select:

+- Stylus and Finger (Screen Protector OFF) to use a finger or a stylus on the screen without a screen protector.

 - Glove and Finger (Screen Protector OFF) to use a finger or a gloved finger on the screen without a screen protector.

+- Stylus and Finger (Screen Protector ON) to use a finger or a stylus on the screen with a screen protector.

+- Glove and Finger (Screen Protector ON) to use a finger or a gloved finger on the screen with a screen protector.

 - Finger Only to use a finger on the screen.